hxuhack/logic_bombs/README.md

 ====
 This repository simulates some logic bomb examples.

-Lists of enclosed trigger types
+Lists of enclosed bomb techniques
 ----
 ###Trigger Types